Hell in a Cell (2018)

-The 2018 Hell in a Cell was the 10th annual Hell in a Cell professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on September 16, 2018, at the AT&T Center in San Antonio, Texas.
+The 2018 Hell in a Cell was a professional wrestling event produced by WWE.
+It was the 10th annual Hell in a Cell and took place on September 16, 2018, at the AT&T Center in San Antonio, Texas.
+The event aired via pay-per-view (PPV) and livestreaming and featured wrestlers from the promotion's Raw and SmackDown brand divisions.
 Previously, Hell in a Cell was held annually in October, thus the 2018 event was the first to not have occurred during that month.
 The event returned to the October slot the following year, but in 2021, the event series was moved up to June.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
 The main event, which was Raw's Universal Championship Hell in a Cell match between defending champion Roman Reigns and Braun Strowman with special guest referee Mick Foley, ended in a no-contest after Brock Lesnar returned and attacked both men, rendering them unable to continue.
 This was also Strowman's Money in the Bank cash-in match that was scheduled in advance.
-In the other Hell in a Cell match, which opened the show, Randy Orton defeated Jeff Hardy.
-Other prominent matches included AJ Styles controversially retaining SmackDown's WWE Championship against Samoa Joe, Becky Lynch defeated Charlotte Flair to win the SmackDown Women's Championship, and Ronda Rousey retained the Raw Women's Championship against Alexa Bliss.
+In the other Hell in a Cell match, which was the opening bout, Randy Orton defeated Jeff Hardy.
+In other prominent matches, AJ Styles controversially retained SmackDown's WWE Championship against Samoa Joe, Becky Lynch defeated Charlotte Flair to win the SmackDown Women's Championship, and Ronda Rousey defeated Alexa Bliss to retain the Raw Women's Championship.

 Production

 Background

-Hell in a Cell is an annual gimmick pay-per-view (PPV) and WWE Network event produced by WWE since 2009.
-The concept of the show comes from WWE's established Hell in a Cell match, in which competitors fight inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
-The main event match of the card is contested under the Hell in a Cell stipulation.
-The 2018 event was the 10th event under the Hell in a Cell chronology.
-The event was previously held annually in October, but the 2018 event was moved up to September.
-It was held on September 16, 2018, at the AT&T Center in San Antonio, Texas.
-Following WrestleMania 34 in April, WWE discontinued brand-exclusive pay-per-views, thus the 2018 event featured wrestlers from both the Raw and SmackDown brand divisions.
+Hell in a Cell was an annual professional wrestling event produced by WWE since 2009.
+The concept of the event came from WWE's established Hell in a Cell match, in which competitors fought inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
+The main event match of the card was contested under the Hell in a Cell stipulation.

+On November 22, 2017, the 10th Hell in a Cell was planned to be held on September 30, 2018, at the Bridgestone Arena in Nashville, Tennessee, and exclusively feature wrestlers from the SmackDown brand division.
+However, along with the discontinuation of brand-exclusive PPVs after WrestleMania 34 in April, making the event feature wrestlers from Raw and SmackDown, the event was moved to September 16, and on June 25, it was announced to be held at the AT&T Center in San Antonio, Texas.
+The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Tickets went on sale on June 29 through Ticketmaster.
 The 2018 event also saw a redesign of the Hell in a Cell structure.
 The structure was entirely painted crimson-red and became smaller, with the wires being less pliable, making the structure stronger, yet lighter.